ColiverSEC/Enterprise-IAM-Lab/entra/initial-tenant-config.md

 ---

 ## 👤 Assign Built-In Admin Roles

+> - 💡 **Quick Note: What is RBAC?**
+> - Microsoft Entra uses Role-Based Access Control (RBAC) to delegate admin permissions using roles instead of direct permissions
+> - In this section, you'll work with these roles to assign and manage admin access

 ### Step 1: Review Built-In Roles
 - Navigate to **Microsoft Entra ID** → **Roles and Administrators**